WallStreetMojo

 Expense Meaning

-An expense is a cost incurred in completing any transaction by an organization which leads to either revenue generation creation of the asset, change in liability or for raising capital, etc.
+An expense is a cost incurred in completing any transaction by an organization that leads to either revenue generation, creation of the asset, change in liability, or raising capital, etc. .
+It results in outflow of funds and resources and is essential for the smooth running of the business.

-Not only the payment of salaries or other direct expenses but the creation of capital assets is also a form of expenditure only.
-Incurring of expenditure are income tax deductible, i.e. one can claim an expense as the reduction from Income while paying income tax, but not all costs are tax-deductible.
+The payment of salaries or other direct business expense and the creation of capital assets is also a form of expenditure only.
+Incurring expenditures are income tax deductible, i.e., one can claim an expense as the reduction from income while paying income tax, but not all costs are tax-deductible.
 Based on Income tax rules, one can claim costs against income.

 Based on Incurring Frequency